rebaka/smiski-collection/README.md

 ![Smiski Collection image](images/smiski_collection.png)

-Because I used the free isntance on Render it takes a while for the collection data and sign-in to work, eventually after a couple minutes everything will load.
+Because I used the free instance on Render it takes a while for the collection data and sign-in/sign-up to work, eventually after a couple minutes everything will load.